web3actions/tx/README.md

     message: "Hey!"
 ```

-### Send ETH to GitHub username
+### Send ETH to GitHub user/repository

-This works only for users who have configured an address to use with Web3 Actions.
+This works only for users/repositories who have configured a receiving address to use with Web3 Actions.

 ```yaml
 - uses: web3actions/tx@d3833db41e58cb4e7f329027ad30211a22e1c5e5